alex-pierron/Ekip-Enedis-GenAI/README.md

 ##### Nuance Labelisation

+We have tried to make the `nuance` label more accurate by applying a statistical approach.
+Instead of directly predicting whether a text is nuanced or not, we asked for a confidence score on the sentiment label.
+We then gradually increased the threshold to determine the optimal value based on the F1 score, which was then used to classify whether a text should be considered nuanced.

+Unfortunately, despite increasing the temperature of the LLM, the model remained too confident in its responses, resulting in insufficient variance to define a meaningful threshold.

 #### Roles

 AWS services use a role-based system that enables precise management of permissions for each object and service.